janeqyou/aiml/notes/object-detection.md

     ![Faster R-CNN](/Users/qxy001/Documents/personal_src/aiml/notes/Faster-RCNN-RPN.png)
     In the above image, feature map is convolution layer output which is shared by RPN and later fast R-CNN.
 RPN is used to initialize Fast R-CNN.
 And in turn fine tuned fast R-CNN can re initialize RPN to be trained again

+- Mask R-CNN.
+Extends Faster R-CNN to pixel-level image segmentation.
+        + The key point is to decouple the classification and the pixel-level mask prediction tasks.
+        + it added a third branch for predicting an object mask in parallel with the existing branches for classification and localization.
+The mask branch is a small fully-connected network applied to each RoI, predicting a segmentation mask in a pixel-to-pixel manner.
+        + Because pixel-level segmentation requires much more fine-grained alignment than bounding boxes, mask R-CNN improves the RoI pooling layer (named “RoIAlign layer”) so that RoI can be better and more precisely mapped to the regions of the original image.

+- You only look once (YOLO)
+    + two stage object detector vs one stage object detector.
+Most of R-CNN family of object detectors are two stage detectors i.e. proposing regions first then training a CNN classifier or bounding box regressor.
+An alternative approach is to skip the region proposal stage and runs detection directly over a dense sampling of possible locations.
+This is faster and simpler, but might potentially drag down the performance a bit.
+    + Yolo does not go through the regional proposal stage.
+It only predicts a limited number of bounding boxes.
+Workflow as follow:
+        * Pre-train a CNN network on image classification task.
+        * Split an image into S×S cells.
+If an object’s center falls into a cell, that cell is “responsible” for detecting the existence of that object.
+Each cell predicts:
+            * the location of B bounding boxes within the area covered by the cell, $(x,y,w,h)$.
+When the cell is 'responsible' for an object, this set of coordinates positions will be penalized if they are off compared to ground truth bounding boxes ; if the cell is not 'responsible', then their prediction of bounding box positions are unconstrained.
+            * a confidence score,
+            * a probability of object class conditioned on the existence of an object in the bounding box.
+            -